agborkowski/li3_generators/README.md

 There are a few more aliases for these commands:

-1. For create - c, g, generate
+    1. For create command    - c, g, generate (li3 g Posts)
-2. For destroy - d, delete, rm, remove
+    2. For destroy command   - d, delete, rm, remove (li3 d Posts)
-3. For migration - migrate, migrations
+    3. For migration command - migrate, migrations

 For more information type
     $ li3